 I was talking to my boss yesterday about how everything is an emergency to the end users we support.
 He's been telling users that when they put requests in our tracking system, it's not the same as pulling up to a clown's face and ordering food, then expecting instant results.
 I added to his analogy that ordering from the clown face doesn't mean you can now drive around all of the other cars waiting ahead of you and be next at the window, either.

-In the inaugural episode of Back to Work, Merlin Mann and Dan Benjamin talked about the notion that our lizard brain, lacking the real-world fight-or-flight triggers of a less civilized era, has latched onto all of this input as a threat.
+In the inaugural episode of Back to Work, Merlin Mann and Dan Benjamin talked about Seth Godin's notion that our lizard brain, lacking the real-world fight-or-flight triggers of a less civilized era, has latched onto all of this input as a threat.
 I think that relates to the urgent-vs-important dilemma, too.

 So now that I've unpacked all of this, what am I trying to say?
 I'm not really sure.
 This started as just a short post to point out something I found interesting.